harveersmotoe-commits/The-Multitasker-Desktop-MacroPad/README.md

 # The-Multitasker-Desktop-MacroPad
 Macro Pad for Multitasking opportunities.
 Inspired by Blueprint HackPad but with 6 keys.

+I thought of this idea due to the popular game on Roblox called Bee Swarm Simulator.
+And that I also love to take screenshots but everything I have to press 3 billion keys for it.

 # Assembly (Prediction)

 <img width="1366" height="696" alt="image" src="https://github.com/user-attachments/assets/6b73a781-e420-4493-9af5-1c375d7a6ce7" />